-After you sign up with Ecwid, you can use the Instant site — a one-page website with a built-in storefront absolutely free.
-You can customize your Instant site to match your brand and style: choose a store theme, add your content, set product page layouts, etc.
+After you sign up with Ecwid, you can use Instant site — a free website with a built-in storefront.
+You can customize your Instant site to match your brand and style: configure its design, add your content, set product page layouts, etc.

 Here are some ideas for how you can personalize your Instant site:

-With Ecwid’s built-in settings, you can choose a theme for your store, set up the layout of product pages, select how product images to display, and a lot more.
+With Ecwid’s built-in settings, you can add website blocks to your liking, upload images, change fonts and colors, set up the layout of product pages, select how product images display, and a lot more.

 People like stories.
 You can earn the trust of customers by describing how you started making art, including photos of your workshop, sharing details of the process, and telling everyone more about yourself.
-For example, you can add a photo or a video of you working to the store’s cover image or talk about yourself and your works in the “About us” section of your storefront.
+For example, you can add a photo of you working to the store’s cover image or talk about yourself and your works in the “About Us” section of your storefront.

 Show your store’s visitors how they can contact you if they have questions about your artworks.
 You can include your email and phone number, or also include your social media links so your store visitors can follow you on Facebook, Instagram, Pinterest, etc. Social media is one more channel where you can share news, explain more about your works, and talk to your potential customers.

-To add contact information, go to your store admin panel → Website → Edit site → Contact Information.
+To add contact information, go to your store admin panel → Website → Edit Site → Contact Us block.

 When you sign up with Ecwid, your store address (i.e. the domain name) looks like this: https://store12345.company.site - you can change this domain to a custom domain name that customers can easily remember and recognise.

-To learn more about how to connect your own domain to your Ecwid store, see our blog post linked here.
+Learn more about how to connect your own domain to your Ecwid store →

 To start selling online, you should decide how you will accept payments, and then set up appropriate payment methods in your store.